google/arolla/arolla/dense_array/README.md

     side effects.
 If this flag is set, the operation can be evaluated even for rows with missing required arguments, but the result will be ignored.
-*   `DenseOpFlags::kNoBitmapOffset` - use it if there is a guarantee that `bitmap_bif_offset` is zero for all input arrays.
+*   `DenseOpFlags::kNoBitmapOffset` - use it if there is a guarantee that `bitmap_bit_offset` is zero for all input arrays.
 It allows to slightly reduce binary size and speed up the evaluation.
 *   `DenseOpFlags::kNoSizeValidation` - skip the validation that all arguments
     have the same size.
 Use it only if it is guaranteed that sizes are equal.